 - Telehealth expansion.
 Expanded telehealth services were described as a positive development.
 The ability to reach patients online has expanded greatly.
 Many patients like the convenience as well.
-Some expressed concerns that those in rural communities could be left behind, however, due to socioeconomic status and poor broadband.
 Interviewees expressed hope that telehealth expansion will continue, reducing travel, time, and other access barriers particularly for residents of rural communities.
-Adjustments to reimbursement rates and rules are needed to sustain and enhance this positive development. - Highlighting inequities for Black populations.
-Interviewees described Black communities as "hardest hit" by the pandemic, largely due to longstanding health and socioeconomic inequities.
-Black residents are more likely to have pre-existing conditions that put them at risk for poor outcomes due to COVID-19 and are less likely to seek care due to distrust of the health system stemming from historic racism.
-Interviewees stated that Black residents also are more likely to be essential employees, increasing chances of exposure. - Patients deferring and delaying non-COVID-19 care.
+Adjustments to reimbursement rates and rules are needed to sustain and enhance this positive development. - Patients deferring and delaying non-COVID-19 care.
 Interviewees indicated that due to the pandemic, visits to emergency rooms and for other health services have declined drastically.
 At the request of the Centers for Disease Control and Prevention, government officials, and other public health entities, hospitals (and their medical staffs) postponed elective surgeries and other procedures so that capacity is available to treat patients with COVID-19.
 Patients are reluctant to visit hospitals and physician practices due to potential exposure to the virus.